livepeer/bounties/README.md

 9. **Gain Recognition**: Your valuable contributions will be acknowledged by the entity that funded the bounty, such as mentioning your name in the changelog.

 Thank you for your enthusiasm in contributing to Livepeer!
 We appreciate your support and look forward to your contributions 💛.

-> [!WARNING]\
-> Please wait for the issue to be assigned to you before starting work.
-To prevent duplication of effort, submissions for unassigned issues will not be accepted.

 ## FAQ